transactix/transactix-be/README.md

     * Capability to remove products from the system when they are no longer offered or relevant.
 * **Stock Management:**
     * Real-time tracking of the current stock quantity for each product in the inventory.
-* **Product Categorization:**
-    * Tools to create and effectively manage product categories for better organization.
-    * Ability to assign products to specific categories for streamlined inventory management and reporting.

 **Cashiering System:**